ai

 To stay ahead of these shifts, businesses need frameworks that align with current rules and prepare for future regulatory challenges.

-One trend impacting the future of managing data is the concept of data access for all, which is known as data democratization.
+One trend shaping the future of data management is the concept of data access for all, also known as data democratization.

 This term refers to the movement toward making data readily available and user-friendly for various individuals within an organization.

-In the past, data governance was typically viewed as a process led from the top down with designated individuals and committees overseeing data policies and procedures.
+In the past, data governance was typically viewed as a top-down process, with designated individuals and committees overseeing data policies and procedures.

 However, with organizations aiming to embrace a data approach and adapt quickly, there is a growing recognition of the importance of enabling all members of an organization to independently access and analyze data.